Q: What is the AWS Management Console?

 Q: Can I provide feedback?

 Yes!
-Click the Feedback button at the bottom of the console.
-We’re eager to hear about your experience with the new console.
+Choose Feedback at the bottom of the Console.
+We’re eager to hear about your experience with the Console.

 Q: What browsers does the Management Console support?

 Explore any AWS service with your choice of browsers.
 The Console supports the three latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari as well as Microsoft Internet Explorer 11.
 See the table below for details.

 |Mozilla Firefox||Latest 3 Versions||All Services|